miklosn/cmdperf/README.md

-# ✨ cmdperf - Command Performance Benchmarking ✨
+# ✨ cmdperf - Interactive Command Performance Benchmarking ✨

-A command-line benchmarking tool that allows you to measure and compare the performance of shell commands.
+`cmdperf` is a terminal tool designed for developers who need to quickly **measure, compare, and understand the performance characteristics of shell commands**.
+Whether you're evaluating different implementations of a task (e.g., `grep` vs `rg`), checking the impact of command-line flags, or getting a feel for command latency under specific conditions (like concurrency or rate limits), `cmdperf` provides interactive feedback and clear, comparable results right in your terminal.

 ![cmdperf demo](doc/demo.gif)